Memorable Moment: Making Empanadas with my Son

-On a boring Easter Sunday, I had gotten up early, cooked beef for empanadas and realized I did not have the dough.
-I usually purchase the dough at a Latino market, but that’s a trip I do once or twice a year because it happens to be too far from where we live.
-Not wanting to waste the meat I had prepared, I decide to make the dough myself.
-I enlisted the help of my son, who is crazy about empanadas.
+On a quiet, uneventful Easter Sunday, I got up early and began cooking beef for empanadas, only to realize I didn’t have any dough.
+I usually buy it from a Latino market, but since it’s far from where we live, that’s a trip I only make once or twice a year.
+Not wanting to waste the meat I had already prepared, I decided to make the dough myself.
+I enlisted the help of my son, who happens to be crazy about empanadas.

-It took us almost two hours to mix the dough by hand, roll it with a rolling pin, stuff them, and close the edges with a fork.
-The hard work was well worth it.
-The empanada making allowed us to enjoy some quality time together, something we don’t get to do often.
-We played Latino music together and told stories of when he was a baby, we just had a blast!
-And that made the empanadas taste even better.
+It took us nearly two hours to mix the dough by hand, roll it out, fill each empanada, and carefully close the edges.
+The effort was absolutely worth it.
+Making empanadas together gave us the chance to spend quality time, something we don’t often get.
+We played Latino music, shared stories from when he was a baby, laughed a lot, and truly enjoyed being together.

 Rosa